Arallu: History

-Between October 22-25, the band recorded a new single, "Desert Genii Storm", in Sourmash Studio in Switzerland; it was produced by Dave Snow in May 2013 the band open for Enlsaved at riding Tel Aviv, October 2013 the band went their third European tour playing 8 Dates between October 18- November 3 in Austria, Hungary, Switzerland and Germany.
+Between October 22-25, the band recorded the single "Desert Genii Storm" in Sourmash Studio in Switzerland.
+It was produced by Dave Snow.
+In May 2013, the band opened for Enslaved at riding Tel Aviv.
+In October 2013, the band went on their third European tour, playing eight Dates between October 18- November 3 in Austria, Hungary, Switzerland and Germany.

 Style

 Arallu performs black metal with oriental influences and touches of thrash metal.
 Critic Roberto Marinelli describes their style as "reminiscent of early Venom, Sodom, and Voivod: thrashy, monochromatic, underproduced and full of ideas that far outstrip their abilities".
 Daniel has remarked in an interview that Arallu's style has to be oriental, thrashy and barbaric "all at once".